tihomir-kit/InfluxData.Net/README.md

 var influxDbClient = new InfluxDbClient("http://yourinfluxdb.com:8086/", "username", "password", InfluxDbVersion.v_1_0_0);
 ```

-Additional, optional params for InfluxDbClient are a custom `HttpClient` if you think you need control over it, and `throwOnWarning` which will throw an exception if the InfluxDb API returns a warning as a part of the response.
+Additional, optional params for InfluxDbClient are a custom `HttpClient` if you think you need control over it, and `throwOnWarning` which will throw an `InfluxDataWarningException` if the InfluxDb API returns a warning as a part of the response.
 That should preferably be used only for debugging purposes.

 To use InfluxData.Net KapacitorClient you must first create an instance of `KapacitorClient` (Kapacitor doesn't support authentication yet, so use this overload for now):